-Corresponding author: Ameh Linda Elsee Ofeh, Department of Microbiology, Faculty of Life Sciences, Ahmadu Bello University, Zaria, Nigeria. +2348036807008; Email: dazlynnee(at)gmail.com chemical energy available in the biomass [7] and may have more valuable uses than the direct energy generation through combustion [8].
+Corresponding author: Ameh Linda Elsee Ofeh, Department of Microbiology, Faculty of Life Sciences, Ahmadu Bello University, Zaria, Nigeria.
+Tel: +2348036807008; Email: dazlynnee(at)gmail.com chemical energy available in the biomass [7] and may have more valuable uses than the direct energy generation through combustion [8].
 Sugarcane bagasse contains approximately cellulose 43.8%, 28.6% hemicellulose, 23.5% lignin and other components 2.8% [9].
-Due to its high availability, it could serve as a substrate for microbial production of value-added products, such as protein-rich animal feed, enzymes, amino acids, organic acids and compounds of pharmaceutical importance [10], and also source of carbon for the growth of filamentous fungi [11].
+Due to its high availability, it could serve as a substrate for microbial production of valueadded products, such as protein-rich animal feed, enzymes, amino acids, organic acids and compounds of pharmaceutical importance [10], and also source of carbon for the growth of filamentous fungi [11].

-Citation: Ofeh ALE, Abdullahi MD, Bashir TM (2019) Potential of Sugarcane Bagasse in Supporting Growth of Two Fungi.
+Citation: Ofeh ALE, Abdullahi MD, Bashir TM (2019) Evaluation of the Potential of Sugarcane Bagasse in Supporting the Growth of Two Fungal Species.
 Sch J Appl Sci Res Vol: 2, Issu: 2 (23-26).